 In the United States, there are more than 37 million people who have Migraines.
-Of those 37 million American Migraineurs, it’s estimated that between two and three million of them have chronic Migraine.4
+Of those 37 million American Migraineurs, it’s estimated that between two and three million of them have chronic Migraine.1

-For diagnosing and classifying Migraine and other headache disorders, the International Headache Society’s (IHS) International Classification of Headache Disorders, 2nd Edition (ICHD-II), is considered the gold standard.
-In 2006, they revised the ICHD-II with this criteria for chronic Migraine:
+For diagnosing and classifying migraine and other headache disorders, the International Headache Society’s (IHS) International Classification of Headache Disorders, 3rd Edition (ICHD-III), is considered the gold standard.
+In 2013, they revised the guidelines with this criteria for chronic Migraine:

-A. Headache (tension-type and/or migraine) on 15 or more days per month for at least 3 months
+A. Headache (tension-type-like and/or migraine-like) on ≥15 days per month for >3 months and fulfilling criteria B and C

-B. Occurring in a patient who has had at least five attacks fulfilling criteria for 1.1 Migraine without aura
+B. Occurring in a patient who has had at least five attacks fulfilling criteria B-D for 1.1 Migraine with- out aura and/or criteria B and C for 1.2 Migraine with aura

 The burden and impact of chronic Migraine